stargaser/RepData_PeerAssessment1/PA1_template.md

 newmedian = median(totimp$tot)
 ```

-The mean number of steps per day from the imputed dataset is 1.0766189\times 10^{4} and the median
+The mean number of steps per day from the imputed dataset is 10766.19 and the median
-is 1.0766189\times 10^{4}.
+is 10766.19.
 For comparison, ignoring NAs in the original data, the mean was
-1.0766189\times 10^{4} and the median was 10765.
+10766.19 and the median was 10765.
 Imputing the values from the averages
-does not make big differences in these numbers nor in the histogram of total steps.
+does not make big differences in these numbers, and the histogram is affected only in bins near the mean/median.

 ## Are there differences in activity patterns between weekdays and weekends?